 - Equipment Carry - tests your upper and lower body strength as well as your co-ordination.

-Applicants will attend an interview and presentation which will last around an hour and will be of a formal nature.
-This will be our chance to get to know more about you and for you to ask any questions you have about the roles available.
+This will be our chance to get to know more about you and for you to tell us how you meet the requirements for the role.

 Applicants will attend a fitness test and medical to ensure you meet the nationally agreed health and fitness standards of a firefighter.
 This will include:

 - VO2 max treadmill test

 - Alcohol and drugs test

 - Blood pressure